 System Notification Problem with Test Automation and Testing

 Notifications have been a discussed topic both among Android and iOS developers.
 Basically this feature that informs something about OS level – or just a push notification from a certain app – can make test automation scripts work flaky sometimes.
 Naturally, there are workarounds and ways to get rid of that notification, but however we do not recommend using any blockers (or blocker apps) as those may have an impact on OS, execution and even performance of your test session.
 The easiest way to ‘get rid of’ these dialogs, notifications or popups is to generate an auto-accept click either by a run-time click or on an image recognized event.
 We’ll discuss approaches here.
 At the same time if you don’t have a proper Appium environment, download our free Appium beginner’s guide and follow the instructions there to locate and fix the problems.

-Desired Capability to AutoAccept Notification, Dialog and Popup
+Appium Desired Capability to AutoAccept Dialogs and Alerts

 Appium has a simple solution to this.
-To solve this problem, you can use the desired capability specifically designed to handle these alerts.
+To solve this problem, you can use Appium’s desired capability specifically designed to handle these dialogs and alerts.